Back To TOP

 Puainta® Quantum Silver Anti-itch Skin Spray

-Puainta® Quantum Ear Drop relieves ear issues, helps clean earwax, eliminates ear odor, and relieves irritation and ear inflammation.
+Puainta® Quantum Ear Drop Relieves ear problems, helps clean wax, eliminates ear odor, and relieves ear irritation and inflammation.
 It targets ear infections and provides effective treatment.

 Puainta® Quantum Ear Drop